ardos-os/rlay/README.md

 implementation.
 The engine is implemented entirely in Rust while preserving Clay-compatible layout behavior.

+Rlay aims to provide a faithful reproduction of the original Clay's layout algorithms.
 It takes a tree of nodes and produces element bounds, ordered render commands, pointer hits, and persistent scroll state.
 Window creation, font loading, text measurement, and drawing remain the responsibility of the host application.

-Rlay aims to provide a faithful reproduction of the original Clay's layout algorithms, including intrinsic and minimum sizing, `FIT`/`GROW` compression, percentages, word wrapping, and wrapped-height propagation.

 On top of that `rlay` adds Rust-native APIs, touchscreen multi touch support and touchscreen scrolling with momentum and overscroll, allowing you to easily have professional looking and natural scrolling that feels just right when scrolling with your finger without you having to write a single line of code.